 - Describe various AAIs that relate to developing client self-esteem

 - Describe various AAIs that relate to working with anxious clients

 - Describe various AAIs that relate to working with depressed clients

 - Describe various AAIs that relate to working with clients who have ADHD

 - Explain the importance of using outcome measures in AAT

 - Identify the different types of outcome measures that can be used to measure the effectiveness of AAT interventions

 1. Forum Posts: You will be required to make some forum posts for the course.

 2. You will be required to complete writing assignments with the required reading in order to demonstrate understanding of the material.

-3. The following required reading material is not provided to you with the purchase of the course.
+3. The following required reading material is NOT provided to you with the purchase of this program.